thehaiwave/HelpMe/README.md

 # Super-Cobra-Jet-Inventory | CS HL Final Project ![version](https://img.shields.io/badge/version-1.0.1-yellow.svg) [![Maintenance](https://img.shields.io/badge/Maintained%3F-no-red.svg)](https://bitbucket.org/lbesson/ansi-colors)
 This inventory system was originally built as the final project for my High Level Computer Science IB course.
 It's mainly designed for product data entry and storage by using text files as a database.
+The commit messages aren't super professional because, being a final project, I wasn't originally planning on making it public.
+Also I was just starting to use Git.

 ## Installation